 The District provides accessible transportation services throughout San Mateo County with fixed-route, Redi-Wheels and RediCoast services.
-The entire fleet of fixed-route buses is equipped with wheelchair lifts or ramps and kneeling feature to make boarding easier.
+The entire fleet of fixed-route buses is equipped with wheelchair lifts or ramps and a kneeling feature to make boarding easier.
+Redi-Wheels and RediCoast members and their Personal Care Attendants are allowed to ride all regular fixed-route SamTrans buses for free.
 For some seniors and many persons with disabilities who cannot use fixed-route buses, Redi-Wheels and RediCoast are the only means of transportation available.
-In fiscal year 2013, Redi-Wheels and RediCoast vehicles and contracted taxis provided a total of 195,969 hours of service to 306,586 customers.
+In fiscal year 2014, the SamTrans paratransit program provided a total of 202,515 hours of service to 314,000 customers.